Skip to main content

 2. Pin the environment to the Collection

-1. Select how you want to run your collection; you’ll likely choose Run manually
+1. On the right side, choose how you want to run your collection.
+If running this as a one-time event, you’ll likely choose Run manually

 Tips and Common Issues